Summer Financial Aid

 Federal Pell Grant Requirements

 Federal Pell Grant regulations apply to summer classes in the same way they do in the regular academic year.
 This means that students must begin (and maintain) attendance in all courses for which they receive a Pell Grant payment.
-On July 9, 2024, all Pell Grants will be reviewed for Pell Recalculation.
+All Summer Pell Grant awards will be reviewed for Pell Recalculation using enrollment as of end of day July 20th..
 Pell Recalculation refers to the process in which Pell Grant students - who make enrollment changes during the summer - will have their Pell Grant adjusted to reflect their current enrollment.

-Review our Pell Recalculation Policy and Summer Pell Grant information to learn more.
+Review our Pell Recalculation Policy to learn more.

 University Grant Requirements

-Undergraduates who display certain financial need and who enroll in at least six University of Arizona units by May 31, 2024 may be offered the summer University Grant.
-In cases where students are enrolled in at least six units and are awarded summer University Grant, but later drop to less than six units, the University Grant will be cancelled.
+Undergraduates who display certain financial need and who enroll in at least six University of Arizona units by the end of day May 29, 2026 may be offered the summer University Grant.
+In cases where students are enrolled in at least six units and are awarded summer University Grant, but later drop to less than six units, the University Grant may be cancelled.

 The following example is provided to illustrate this:

 A student initially enrolls in three summer courses totaling nine units over two summer sessions (one 3-unit 5 Week First course and two 3-unit 5 Week Second courses).
-The student is offered a summer University Grant and immediately drops their two 5 Week Second courses.
+The student is offered a summer University Grant, but later drops their two 5 Week Second courses before the University Grant funds are released to their Bursar student account.

 The student would not be eligible to receive their summer University Grant payment unless they enrolled in an additional three units (for a total of six).

-Once you enroll in summer classes and submit your 2023-2024 FAFSA, our review process typically takes about ten business days.
+Once you enroll in summer classes and submit your 2025-2026 FAFSA form, our review process typically takes about ten business days.
 Initial offers will be sent starting in mid-May.
-Check your CatMail for status updates on your summer offer.
+Check your Arizona email for status updates on your summer offer.

 See our FAQ ‘How many units do I need to enroll in to receive summer financial aid?’ for the minimum number of units you will need to enroll in to receive summer financial aid.

-You can expect to receive your aid disbursement four days prior to the start of your earliest summer class provided you are meeting eligibility requirements to receive financial aid.
+You can expect to receive your aid disbursement as early as four days prior to the start of your earliest summer class provided you are meeting eligibility requirements to receive financial aid.

-For example, if you are taking one 3-unit class during the summer Pre-Session starting on May 11 and one 3-unit class during the second 7-week session starting on July 1, your aid will be released to your Bursar student account on May 9.
+For example, if you are taking one 3-unit class during the summer Pre-Session starting on May 18 and one 3-unit class during the five week first session starting on June 9, your aid will be released to your Bursar student account on May 14.

 To ensure you receive your disbursement, you should also check that you are enrolled in the minimum number of summer units required and complete any UAccess Student Center to-do items as soon as possible.
 Learn more about our General Disbursement Policy and view summer session dates on the Office of the Registrar website.

-Your summer cost of attendance and aid offer will be determined based on the number of units and summer sessions in which you are enrolled.
+Your summer cost of attendance and aid offer will be determined based on the number of units for which you are enrolled and the enrollment duration (how many months you are enrolled).
 For instance, if your summer classes span two months, your cost of attendance will reflect a two-month budget.

-We will also review financial need and aid eligibility from the academic year to determine the aid types and amounts you are eligible for in the summer semester.
+We will also review financial need and aid eligibility from the prior academic year (Fall 2025/Spring 2026) to determine the aid types and amounts you are eligible for in the summer semester.

 For example, a dependent first-year student who borrowed their full $5,500 in student loans during fall and spring will not be eligible for any additional student direct loans because they borrowed the maximum amount a dependent, first-year student can borrow.